Wrapping Haptic Displays Around Robot Arms to Communicate Learning: Conclusion

 \section{Conclusion}

-In this paper we presented a novel approach for communicating information about a robot's internal state during physical interaction.
-Specifically, we introduced a class of soft, wrapped haptic displays that are mounted on the robot arm at the point of contact between the human and robot to communicate the robot's uncertainty.
-We designed and manufactured these pneumatic devices using flexible pouches that render one or more pressure signals, and then wrapped the soft displays around rigid robot arms (Section~\ref{Haptic Display and Design}).
-We finally performed psychophysics and robotics experiments with (a) $1$-DoF displays and (b) multi-DoF displays.
+In this paper we presented a novel approach for communicating a robot's internal state during physical interaction.
+Specifically, we introduced a class of soft, wrapped haptic displays that are mounted on the robot arm at the point of contact between the human and robot; these displays provide real-time feedback as the robot learns from human demonstrations.

-Starting with the $1$-DoF setting, our results suggest that humans can accurately distinguish between different pressures rendered by the wrapped haptic display (Section~\ref{sec:p1}), and that the wrapped display provides more informative feedback about robot learning than the current alternatives (Section~\ref{sec:vt1}).
-User study participants physically taught the robot in less time while making larger improvements when the $1$-DoF display was wrapped around the robot arm.
+We first designed wrapped pneumatic devices using flexible pouches that render one or more pressure signals (Section~\ref{Haptic Display and Design}).
+We performed psychophysics and robotics experiments with (a) $1$-DoF displays and (b) N-DoF displays.
+With the $1$-DoF display, humans could accurately distinguish between different pressures rendered by the wrapped haptic display (Section~\ref{sec:p1}).
+This feedback enabled participants to kinethetically teach robot arms more rapidly and effectively as compared to the alternatives (Section~\ref{sec:vt1}).